ajmalbabu/react-graphql/README.md

 ## Graphql endpoints.
 Also this include a react based client applicaiton that connects to the above graphql server

-React client that connects to the graphql server using apollo client using apollo graphql react hooks react application uses react-router, most of react components are developed using functional Javascript approach rather than class based component
+React client that connects to the graphql server using apollo client using apollo graphql react hooks, also application uses react-router, most of react components are developed using functional Javascript approach rather than class based component

 ### To run server